DigitalAPI/digitalapi-codeigniter/README.md

 <?php
     //Set up data
     $search_array=array(
-                    'request_type'=>'C',// Request Type(C,D) - Count or Date /if nothing passed default will be C 'count'=>5, //Number of records to be fetched. // Needed when request_type is C.
+                    'search_type'=>'C',// Request Type(C,D) - Date wise search or Number of latest records 'records'=>5, //Number of records to be fetched. // Needed when request_type is C.
                     'start_date'=>'YYYY-MM-DD', // From Date // If type = D
                     'end_date'=>'YYYY-MM-DD', // To Date // If type = D
                     );